jknabl/snapshot_association/README.md

 The mapping between `AssociatedTable.new_email` and `GreatModel.associated_table_email` would be lost here.

 To get around this, you may provide the `snapshot` directive with a `column_mapping` option.
-This option's value should be a hash keyed by old column names on the source table mapped to new column names on the source table.
+This option should be a hash keyed by column names on the snapshot table with corresponding column names on the target table as values.
 For example:

 ```
+class GreatModel

   MAPPING = {
-  email: 'new_email'
-}

-...

-class GreatModel
+    new_email: 'associated_table_email'
+  }.freeze

   snapshot :associated_table, column_mapping: MAPPING
 end
 ```